 It seems we’re seeing another trend that is picking up in frequency.
 Analysts list supposed safe-havens during what is generally agreed to be a coming recession.
 There is gold, with other precious metals looking perhaps slightly less attractive.
 And then the rest of the investment universe just pales in comparison.

-So is the case here, as the alternatives are bonds in a collapsing bond market and real estate even though the latter can, apparently, sustain damage.
 The more we consider these options, the more attractive physical gold and silver seem.
 Especially for the long term.

 This is how dollars are making gold’s performance look weak

 Adam Hamilton dives into the U.S. dollar’s recent strength with as much force as we needed him to.
 As he notes on mining.com, we are in the middle of the biggest inflation spike since the 1970s.
 June’s inflation reading was the highest since November 1981.